epfml/disco/docs/CONTRIBUTING.md

 ### 4. Draft PR

 Once you have added a minimum number of content to your branch, you can create a [draft PR](https://github.blog/2019-02-14-introducing-draft-pull-requests/).
-Create a pull request to merge your branch (e.g., `202-train-bug-nacho`) into the `develop` branch. `develop` should always be functional and up to date with new working features.
-It is the equivalent of the `main`or `master` branch in DISCO.
+Create a pull request to merge your branch (e.g., `202-train-bug-nacho`) into the `main` branch. `main` should always be functional and up to date with new working features.
 It is important to give a good description to your PR as this makes it easier for other people to go through it.

+> [!TIP]
-> [!TIP] > [This PR](https://github.com/epfml/disco/pull/176) is a good example.
+> [This PR](https://github.com/epfml/disco/pull/176) is a good example.

 ### 5. Before requesting a review